-When it comes to actually shaving your legs, the first thing to do is make sure you’re stocked up on shaving foam.
-There are a wide variety of shaving foams available for all skin types but if you find yourself in the shower without anything to hand even conditioner will do at a push – you just need something that will create lots of lubrication.
+When it comes to actually shaving your legs, the first thing to do is make sure you hydrate your skin and use something to create lubrication such as shaving gel, shaving foam or even your shower gel.
 This is because shaving ‘dry’ means you aren’t adding any moisture back into your skin, and without that you are far more likely to experience cuts and bumps.
 Whatever you do, never shave your legs without water – imagine the horror…

-Alternatively you can use a razor such as the Intuition Ultra Moisture, which has a built-in lather and moisturising bar, meaning there’s no need for shaving foam.
+Alternatively you can use a razor such as the Intuition Sensitive, Ultra Moisture or Dry Skin which has a built-in lather and moisturising bar, meaning there’s no need for shaving gel/foam.

 Always shave in the direction the hair grows first